-Many of the genes upregulated in OA were transposable elements (TEs).
+Many of the genes upregulated under OA conditions were TEs.
 While TEs were present in all gene sets, including those that were more active in ambient conditions, they comprised a much larger percentage of genes upregulated in OA-reared crab (Figure 7).
 TEs, or “jumping genes”, are DNA elements that move to new locations in the genome when activated, resulting in insertional mutations (Bourque et al., 2018).
 Retrotransposons, the class of TEs detected in our study, are mobilized by a copy-and-paste mechanism where the DNA sequence is transcribed and an RNA intermediary is then reverse-transcribed into a cDNA copy before being integrated into the genome (Casacuberta and González, 2013).
 Increased transposable element activity in response to environmental stress is well documented in a variety of eukaryotes (Horváth et al., 2017).
-There have been, however, only a few studies to detect stress-activated TEs in marine crustaceans (de la Vega et al., 2007), and to our knowledge this is the first to do so in response to ocean acidification.
+There have been, however, only a few studies to detect stress-activated TEs in marine crustaceans (de la Vega et al., 2007), and to our knowledge this is the first to do so in response to OA.
 While TEs comprise large portions of the genomes of arthropods (Wu and Lu, 2019), including crustaceans (Tang et al., 2021; Veldsman et al., 2021b), previous transcriptional characterization of stress-responses in crustaceans may have overlooked TE’s due to the common practice of masking repeat elements from genomes during analysis (Lanciano and Cristofari, 2020).
 Recent reports from a wide range of other taxa have also implicated TEs in the OA-response, including anemones (Urbarova et al., 2019), clams (Lesser et al., 2019), and diatoms (Huang et al., 2018).
-This breadth of taxa, which now includes crustaceans, suggests that TEs are biomarkers for OA-induced stress.
+This breadth of taxa, which now includes crustaceans, suggests that TEs are a common response to exposure to acidified conditions.

 Why TEs can become activated under stress is still under debate, as is whether they are detrimental or beneficial to an organism’s survival (Casacuberta and González, 2013).
 TEs may become more active because the mechanisms that suppress them are no longer functioning, which could negatively affect fitness due to pathological mutations.
 Alternatively, stress-activated TE’s could act as regulatory elements and/or increase diversity of proteins available to the organism, which could increase fitness through beneficial phenotypic variation.
 TEs may also be a component of the antiviral defense system, as they can stimulate the antiviral inflammatory response (Macchietto et al., 2020; Hale, 2022).
 Determining how TE activity affected gene function and RKC tolerance of OA is beyond the scope of this study.
 However, many genes that were upregulated at consistent levels among OA-exposed individuals were TEs, suggesting that TE mobilization was a component of the RKC stress-response system, rather than simply the result of genomic instability.
 Given the poor performance of red king crab in previous OA studies, any added benefit of increased TE activity does not sufficiently mitigate negative effects, at least in the short-term.
 Yet, OA-induced TE activity may benefit RKC at an evolutionary scale, given that it could provide a mechanism for rapidly increasing genetic variability (Horváth et al., 2017; Pimpinelli and Piacentini, 2020).
 It would be informative to examine whether the stress-induced mobilization of TE’s increases mutation rates by re-integration into the germline, resulting in heritable changes to the genome, which can occur in other species (Ito et al., 2016).
 If so, this could provide a mechanism by which OA exposure increases phenotypic diversity across generations.